BioSchemas/bioschemas.github.io/pages/_tutorials/community/idp.md

 }
 {% endhighlight %}

-The whole `Dataset` profile can be included in the `DataCatalog` JSON object under the dataset key (`DataCatalog` lines 66-69).
+You can include the whole `Dataset` profile in the `DataCatalog` JSON object under the dataset key (`DataCatalog` lines 66-69).

+A deployed `DataCatalog` and `Dataset` markup can be seen in [MobiDB](https://mobidb.org/), [DisProt](https://disprot.org/) and [PED](https://proteinensemble.org/) resource landing pages.

 ### Data record profile: `Protein`

-In case of data records describing a single protein entity, a Bioschemas Protein 0.11 profile can be used:
+When data records describe a single protein entity, you can use a Bioschemas Protein 0.11 profile, as in the following example:
 {% highlight json linenos %}
 {
   "@context": "https://schema.org",